- Wearing a Mask

 - Mask use in Non-Public Carleton Workspaces: Within non-publicly accessible Carleton workplaces, wearing a non-medical mask is required by law when in the presence of others and you are not able to consistently maintain a two-meter physical distance, or where maintaining such distance could be unpredictable or impossible (such as high-traffic areas, hallways, common rooms, washrooms or elevators).

 Signage has been installed at building entrances to remind faculty, staff, students and any visitors or members of the public of the mask use requirement.
-Hand sanitizers have also been installed at the entrances to publicly accessible buildings.
+Hand sanitizer stations have also been installed at the entrances to publicly accessible buildings.

-The current list of publicly accessible buildings and spaces, offices that are now open and hours of operation are listed on the Building Updates webpage.
+The current list of publicly accessible buildings and spaces that are open are listed on the Building Updates webpage.

 When wearing a face covering, remember the following: